Student Award in Equity, Diversity and Inclusion

 Le Comité de sélection sera le membre élu du Comité exécutif (ou ses délégués), à l’exception de ceux de la région à partir desquels les récipiendaires seront sélectionnés.

-Les candidatures pour la compétition de 2025 (Québec) doivent être envoyées par courrier électronique à:
+Les candidatures pour la compétition de 2026 (Provinces de l’Atlantique) doivent être envoyées par courrier électronique à:

 SWAAC Présidente